Infrastructure prerequisites

 KAFKA_CONSUMER_GROUPID_PROCESSENGINECOMMANDS_CONNECT | engine-commands-connect | Consumer group ID for processing engine commands connect messages |

-KAFKA_CONSUMER_GROUPID_PROCESS_TASKCOMMANDS_MESSAGE | task-commands-message | Consumer group ID for processing task commands |
+KAFKA_CONSUMER_GROUPID_TASKCOMMANDS_MESSAGE | task-commands-message | Consumer group ID for processing task commands messages |

-KAFKA_CONSUMER_GROUPID_PROCESSVERSIONCOMMANDS_MESSAGE | process-version-commands-message | Consumer group ID for processing process version commands messages |
+KAFKA_CONSUMER_GROUPID_PROCESSCOMMANDS_MESSAGE | process-commands-message | Consumer group ID for processing process commands messages |

 KAFKA_CONSUMER_GROUPID_GENERICCOMMANDS | generic-commands-message | Consumer group ID for processing generic commands messages |